 Do I need to register my van as a campervan?

 We believe that it is no longer necessary to reclassify your van as a campervan.
-It seems that recently the DVLA have cracked down massively on reclassifications, and we have seen some photographs that have been submitted to the DVLA that seem to tick every box required, yet are still refused reclassification.
-There is speculation that the DVLA may even have a blanket ban on reclassifying vehicles at the current time of writing (2020).
-This may be due to the sheer increase in volume of requests that they have been receiving – in 2019 alone there were almost 10,000 applications that were refused by the DVLA, and there isn’t even any published data on how many were accepted!
+The new DVLA campervan rules mean that an overwhelming majority of campervans and motorhomes have been refused reclassification in the latter half of 2019 and 2020.
+We have seen some photographs that have been submitted to the DVLA that seem to tick every box required, yet are still refused reclassification.
+There is speculation that the DVLA may even have a blanket ban on reclassifying any vehicles that don’t already have a motorhome-style body on their V5C.
+This may be due to the sheer increase in volume of requests that they have been receiving.
+Between August 2019 and December 2020 there were over 14,000 applications refused by the DVLA!

 The purpose of the body type information on the V5C, according to the DVLA, “must describe what a vehicle actually looks like.
 This description, in addition to other distinguishing features, enables the police and other enforcement agencies to identify a particular vehicle.”
 On our V5C, Ringo is described as a ‘yellow panel van’ which perfectly describes how looks from the outside, and could easily be used to identify him.

 Ultimately, the difference between reclassifying your van as a campervan or leaving it as is these days is almost nothing, and most areas you would have seen any benefit have adapted to the tightening up of reclassifications to accommodate those who have not been able to.
-We would recommend making sure to insure your vehicle for its estimated value after having been converted with a policy that covers it and ensuring your external appearance matches that on your V5C, but probably saving yourself the hassle of trying to reclassify as a campervan.
+We would recommend making sure to insure your vehicle for its estimated value after having been converted with a policy that covers it and ensuring your external appearance matches that on your V5C, but saving yourself the hassle of going through the DVLA campervan conversion reclassification process!